gautam-droid/linux_notes/Day10/Important Note.md

-to be looked later
 Good question!
 In the **hard link** case, if you want `main_software` to point to a new version, you **must delete the file and recreate the hard link**.
 However, in the **soft link** case, you don’t need to delete anything—just update the symbolic link.

-Now, I’ll **expand my explanation without removing anything from my previous response** and provide a **modified, complete solution** that works for dynamically switching versions.

 ---